CFMS Student Initiative Grants (19/20 Cycle)

 - Projects will NOT be considered if they have been recipients of CFMS Student Initiative Grants

-- NEW: There is two categories of funding available.
+- IMPORTANT NOTE: There are two categories of funding available.
 Tier 1 SIG funding is available for medium to large-scale initiatives and Tier 2 SIG funding is available for small- to medium-scale initiatives.
 The maximum amount of funding that may be requested via a CFMS SIG is $3,000.00 for Tier 1 and $1,500.00 for Tier 2.

 - Projects will have the option to apply for one of the two tiers of fundings.
 Please do not increase your budget to ask for the maximum, as we wish to fund as many projects as possible, however for projects with a larger budget, please take note of this limit and look for funding from other sources such that you are able to complete your project with only partial funding from the CFMS.

 - The Student Initiative Grants are NOT meant to fund academic research or travel funding to conferences for individual medical students

 Projects that have received funding in the past are: